-Chinese elms are native to Korea, Japan, and China, and are extremely popular, especially amongst beginner bonsai tree enthusiasts.
+Chinese elms are native to Korea, Japan, and China, and are extremely popular, especially among beginner bonsai tree enthusiasts.
 In this article, I will discuss how to take care of a Chinese Elm bonsai tree.

 The Chinese Elm bonsai tree is one of the most attractive bonsai.
 They are by far the largest number of bonsai sold in the UK, in Europe, and most probably in the world.
-You can identify Chinese Elms by its beautiful twisting trunk, small green leaves, strong branches, and fine twigs.
+You can identify Chinese Elms by their beautiful twisting trunk, small green leaves, strong branches, and fine twigs.

 Chinese Elms leaves are about two to six centimeters long.
 They are serrated, they have teeth marks all around the edges.
 Chinese Elms are naturally deciduous plants, so they shed leaves in the Autumn/ Winter.
 But if you grow them indoors they will remain a magnificent shade of evergreen.

 They have a beautiful contrast between the thick and sturdy tree trunk all the way to the extremely delicate branches.

 Chinese elm bark is thin and can easily get damaged from mechanical impact.
 With growing trees these bark droop.